LiorGazit/llmpop/DEVLOG.md

 - Docs pass: README “Quick Guides,” updated folder tree; docs index points to human-readable guide.
 - The UI notebook `multi_llm_webapp.ipynb` now streams the LLM responses in real time.
 - The UI notebook now checks for the case the the user picked a remote LLM but did not insert an API key.
+- - `multi_llm_webapp.ipynb` now has no unnecessary output.
+Just prints out the url for opening the UI and that's it.

 ## [0.2.3] – 2025-09-12
 - Updated `pyproject.toml` classifiers to restrict OS support (Linux + MacOS only).